ropensci-archive/outsider/paper/paper.md

 # Availability

-`outsider` (and its sister packages) are open source software made available under the MIT licence allowing reuse of the software with limited constraints.
+`outsider` (and its sister packages) are open-source software made available under the MIT licence allowing reuse of the software with limited constraints.
 It is aimed that all packages will be made available through CRAN [@cran], e.g. `install.package("outsider")`.
 Currently, all are available from GitHub source code repositories using the `remotes` package, e.g. `remotes::install_github("ropensci/outsider")`